Study abroad at the University of New Brunswick

 Why study at UNB?

-A 15:1 student to teacher ratio ensures students’ learning is personalized
+A 15:1 student-staff ratio ensures students’ learning is personalized

 - Long history

 UNB is the oldest English-language university in Canada

 Life as an international student

 UNB has a strong international community, with international students from over 90 countries making up 12% of UNB’s student population.
 Both campus locations have vibrant art and music scenes, farmers' markets, and are surrounded by picturesque rivers, oceans, parks and trails.

 Academic orientation events will help you become familiar with the buildings on campus.
 During the first few weeks of term, there will be a number of information kiosks located in key areas, staffed by volunteers who are ready to point you in the right direction.

 There are plenty of ways you can get involved on campus at New Brunswick, as the University hosts over 50 clubs and societies.
 From dancing and debating to rock climbing and scuba diving, there's an activity for everyone.
 This is a great way to meet new people and settle in to life at UNB.

 Universities & programs

 Find the right program for you and your career aspirations